Here you’ll find samples of my work, both recent and a little older. Selections are arranged by general topic. Page last updated January 27, 2018

 published by the editors.

 The following samples are currently unavailable.
 The links are no longer live since the site has gone under.
-I will update these ASAP if I can fetch archives/copies, or replace this section soon.
+I will update these if I can fetch archives/copies.

 Will Honor Change the LoL Community? – Reflecting upon the system of positive reinforcement for League of Legends a day after its announcement, and gauging the potential impact on the community.

-In Their Words: Why Fans Had to Attend the LoL Worlds Finals – In Los Angeles for the League of Legends LCS Season 3 finals, I interviewed fans at Staples Center about their experience with the game and asked them all the same question – “Why did you have to be here tonight?”
+In Their Words: Why Fans Had to Attend the LoL Worlds Finals – In Los Angeles for the League of Legends LCS Season 3 finals in 2013, I interviewed fans at Staples Center about their experience with the game and asked them all the same question – “Why did you have to be here tonight?”
 (Excerpt available via Internet Archive here.)

 Is the Single Player Campaign Still Relevant?
 Examining